Preschooler play: why it’s important for emotional development

 - Give your child opportunities for messy play, like playing with sand, mud or paints.
 This is a great way for children to express feelings like happiness or sadness.

 - Look for imaginative and creative ways for your child to play.
-Your child could act out feelings with puppets or toys, or use old clothes for dress-ups and pretend play.
+Your child could act out feelings with puppets or toys, or use old clothes for dress-up games and pretend play.
 For example, your preschooler could pretend to be kind and concerned like a teacher or a doctor.

-- Take your child outside to play in a park or open area with lots of space for running, tumbling and rolling.
+- Take your child outside to play in a park or open area with space for running, tumbling and rolling.
 This can help your child let out emotions.

-- Encourage your child to paint and draw as a way of expressing himself.
-Painting and drawing can soothe and calm your child if he’s frustrated or sad.
+- Encourage your child to paint and draw as a way of expressing emotions.
+Painting and drawing can soothe and calm your child if they’re frustrated or sad.

 - Encourage your child to jump around and ‘act out’ music or make music with simple instruments.

 - Read stories that feature characters who are experiencing similar situations and emotions to your child.
-This can really help your child understand new emotions like grief about the death of a pet or worry about starting school.
+This can help your child understand new emotions like grief about a pet’s death or worry about starting school.

-Your child might find it easier to express feelings if she feels in charge.
-Letting your child choose what and how to play can help with this.
+- Let your child lead play.
+Your child might find it easier to express feelings if they feel in charge.